Zulfikar Ghose

 Zulfikar Ghose (March 13, 1935 – June 30, 2022) was a Pakistani-American novelist, poet and essayist.
 His works are primarily magical realism, blending fantasy and harsh realism.

-Biography
+Introduction

-Born in Sialkot, Punjab, which was in British India before Independence and Partition, Ghose grew up as a Muslim.
+Born in Sialkot, Punjab, in British India before Independence and Partition, Ghose grew up as a Muslim.
 His father, Khwaja Mohammed Ghose, was a businessman.
 In 1942, during the Second World War, the family moved to Bombay (now Mumbai).
 After the partition of Undivided India into Pakistan and India, Ghose and his family emigrated to England.
 He graduated from Keele University in 1959, going on to teach at Ealing Mead School in London.

-He became a close friend of Anthony Smith, and of British experimental writer B. S. Johnson, with whom he collaborated on several projects.
-The three writers met when they served as joint editors of an annual anthology of student poets called Universities' Poetry.
-Ghose also met English poet Ted Hughes and his wife, the American poet and novelist Sylvia Plath, and American author Janet Burroway, with whom he occasionally collaborated.